jessica1123/stfpeak.github.io/_posts/2017-04-08-git-skills.md

 ---
 layout: post
-title:      "How to use git to update blogs"
+title: How to use git to update blogs
-subtitle:   "use git and github  "
+subtitle: 'use git and github  '
-date:       2017-04-08 23:37:00 -0800
+date: '2017-04-08 23:37:00 -0800'
-author:     "Dafeng"
+author: Dafeng
-header-img: "img/post-bg-nextgen-web-pwa.jpg"
+header-img: img/post-bg-os-metro.jpg
 tags:
   - git
   - linux
+published: true
 ---

 # Blog git操作